christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### Introduction

 Much of what we know about history from antiquity is fabricated.
-The Ptolemaic Greco-Egyptian-Persian-Roman elite were Sarmatian/Saka warlords who ruled through proxy dynasties.
-Egypt, Persia, Greece, Rome, India, etc., were all under the suzerainty of Aryan Iranian-Scythian elites since at least the 17th century BC.
+The Egyptian-Persian-Indian-Greek-Roman elite were Sarmatian/Saka warlords who ruled through proxy dynasties.
+Egypt, Persia, India, Greece, Greece, Rome, etc., were all under the suzerainty of Aryan Iranian-Scythian elites since at least the 17th century BC.

 The Scythian tribe called the Sarmatians (also called Sauromatians ("Saur" = "Lizard/Dragon" + "Matae" = "Men/Warriors" - where the Sumerian "sar" (king) comes from) were a nomadic Indo-Iranian warrior elite from the Pontic steppe (modern Ukraine/Russia).
 The domestication of the horse and invention of the chariot allowed them to travel vast distances.
 They were a priesthood of dragon/serpent-worshipping kings.